Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: Introduction

 \item In \cite{HS21}, Hammerlindl and Shi further proved that the existence of $su$-leaves of $g$, in fact the boundaries of open $su$-accessible classes, implies that $g$ is Anosov and admits the same periodic center Lyapunov exponents as $L$.
 Comparing with \cite{GS20}, they need not \emph{a priori} the existence of conjugacy or $su$-integrability on the whole $\TT^3$.
 Here, in Theorems \ref{main-thm-cu} and \ref{main-thm-sc}, the semi-conjugacy between $f$ and $A$ actually guarantees that there is some submanifold (not \emph{a priori} the ambient manifold) which is tangent to the dominating direction $E^2_f$ and independent of the negative orbits, see also Corollary \ref{2 cor semi-conj.
 Fc} and Proposition \ref{2 prop injective point set}. \end{enumerate}

 We also point out that the $C^{1+\alpha}$-regularity of $g$ is necessary in the proofs of \cite{HU14,GS20,HS21}.
-However, the $C^1$-regularity is enough for most results in the present paper, except for \begin{itemize} \item proving Lemma \ref{6 lem attractor} where we need a Ledrappier-Young’s like entropy formula; \item obtaining the regularity of the conjugacy where we need Liv\v{s}ic Theorem. \end{itemize}
+However, the $C^1$-regularity is enough for most results in the present paper, except for \begin{itemize} \item applying the Liv\v{s}ic Theorem to get that the constant periodic stable Lyapunov exponent of $f$ implies $f$ being special in Corollaries \ref{main-cor-cu} and \ref{main-cor-scvp}, and to show the smoothness of the conjugacy in Corollaries \ref{main-cor-cu}, \ref{main-cor-scvp} and \ref{main-cor-Jac-rigidity};